Personalisation is a key part of the Captur’s attraction and popularity

 - Relatively small boot

-The French manufacturer claims the Renault Captur is its first foray into the popular ‘crossover’ market – a car that is tall and roomy like a 4x4 but based on a normal hatchback underneath so it’s easy to drive on the road and relatively cheap to run.
+The Renault Captur is the French manufacturer’s smallest foray in the popular crossover market – a car that is tall and roomy like an SUV, but based on a normal hatchback underneath so it’s easy to drive on the road and relatively cheap to run.

-Despite the missing ‘e’, its name is pronounced the same as the word ‘capture’ and Renault hopes it can do just that to the attentions of buyers interested in fashion-led small 4x4s such as the Nissan Juke and Mini Countryman.
+Despite the missing ‘e’, its name is pronounced the same as the word ‘capture’ and Renault hopes it can do just that to the attentions of buyers interested in fashion-led small 4x4s such as the Nissan Juke, Peugeot 2008, and Vauxhall Crossland X.

 In appearance, it resembles a taller, chunkier Renault Clio hatchback with a raised ride height, plastic sill guards and large-diameter wheels to give it a tougher appearance.